Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 A Salary JV contains details of the total amount of salary paid to employees during a given period, as well as any deductions made from their salaries such as taxes, insurance premiums, provident fund contributions and other statutory payments.

 The purpose of preparing a Salary JV is to ensure accurate and transparent recording of all financial transactions related to employee salaries.
-Once prepared, the journal voucher is entered into the organization’s accounting system for tracking purposes.
+Once prepared, the journal voucher is entered into the organisation’s accounting system for tracking purposes.

 In addition to being useful for internal record-keeping purposes, Salary JVs are also required by law in India.
 Employers must maintain accurate records of all salary transactions, including any deductions made from employee salaries, and submit these records to relevant authorities when required.